as791/as791.github.io/index.md

 ---
 [Dog vs Cat Classification](https://www.kaggle.com/arya791/kernel6fb4bf1ec6)
 - Classification between dog and cat.
 Used the Dogs-vs-Cats (redux) dataset from kaggle competition.
-- Designed own model using Keras, achieved **F1 score of 91.50% and Log loss of 2.97 on the test data**.
+- Designed own model using Keras, achieved **F1 score of 91.50% and Log loss of 2.97 with validation and Log loss of 3.09 with test data**.

 ---
 [Devanagari character recognition](https://github.com/as791/Devanagari-character-recognition)